Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/README.md

 ### Isolators

 Before the digital signals are routed to the jumpers, they are isolated from the AMDC through digital isolators.
 The power signals are also isolated within the DC-to-DC converters.
-The status lines from the power stack inverter are isolated using a single [ADUM130E1BRWZ](https://www.analog.com/media/en/technical-documentation/data-sheets/ADuM130D_130E_131D_131E.pdf) IC.
+The status lines from the Power Stack Inverter are isolated using a single [ADUM130E1BRWZ](https://www.analog.com/media/en/technical-documentation/data-sheets/ADuM130D_130E_131D_131E.pdf) IC.
 The IsoSPI signals are isolated by the IsoSPI transceiver and do not require additional isolation.

 ### Jumper Blocks